dryoma/stylelint-selector-max-depth/README.md

 ```

 Only the child (`h1 > a`) and descendant (`h1 a`) combinators are considered to create a new depth level; adjacent combinators (`p + p`, `.foo ~ bar`) don't.

+Rules with many levels of depths in selectors can be very brittle and hard to maintain because:

+* To override such rules we have to either repeat the whole selector (with all the N levels) or add `!important` to the overriding declarations.
+* If such rules are to be overridden by the rules, that should be defined *before* them, those rules have to have *greater* specificity, which requires either `!important` or adding more selectors.
+* A change in HTML structure could require rewriting all those rule mentioned above.

+You can read more about selectors depth is [SMACSS book](http://smacss.com/book/applicability).
+Although note, that this rule is not about the actual number of HTML levels, since it is usually hard to say how many elements wrap the `a` in `body a` without looking in the markup.

 ### Why another rule?